bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image138.png?raw=true"
   style="width:45%"
-  alt="Test, null is false, undefined is false, zero & false are also false." />
+  title="Test, null is false, undefined is false, zero & false are also false" alt="Test, null is false, undefined is false, zero & false are also false." />
 <img src="./images/image139.png?raw=true"
   style="width:45%"
-  alt="Undefined, zero, null, and false are all false." />
+  title="Undefined, zero, null, and false are all false" alt="Undefined, zero, null, and false are all false." />
 </p>